Choosing a Pneumatic Conveying System: Pressure or Vacuum

 The Differences and Similarities in Pneumatic Conveyors

-Pressure systems introduce compressed air at the system inlet in order to push the material through the piping; vacuum systems apply a vacuum at the delivery end in order to pull the material through the piping.
+Pneumatic conveyors can utilize either a pressure system that introduces compressed air at the system inlet in order to push the material through the piping or a vacuum at the delivery end in order to pull the material through the piping.
 Pressure and vacuum systems can be used for dense (high pressure/ low velocity) or dilute (low pressure/high velocity) phase operation.

 Dense phase conveying systems have a low air-to-material ratio.
 Velocities are below the saltation level, the critical velocity at which particles fall from suspension in the pipe.
 Dense phase systems, therefore, move the material through the piping in batches, with discrete dunes or plugs of material separated by pockets of air.
 Valving systems can be adjusted to reduce the air pockets.